casperboone/wdm-kafka-microservices/README.md

 ### Docker compose (with build)

-To start with docker-compsose with building first run the following commands.
+To start with docker-compose with building first run the following commands.

 ```bash
 # Build the jar files